MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/security-operations-dashboard.md

 For more information see, [Alerts overview](alerts-queue-windows-defender-advanced-threat-protection.md).

 Each row includes an alert severity category and a short description of the alert.
 You can click an alert to see its detailed view.
-For more information see,  [Investigate Windows Defender Advanced Threat Protection alerts](investigate-alerts-windows-defender-advanced-threat-protection.md) and [Alerts overview](alerts-queue-windows-defender-advanced-threat-protection.md).
+For more information see,  [Investigate Microsoft Defender Advanced Threat Protection alerts](investigate-alerts-windows-defender-advanced-threat-protection.md) and [Alerts overview](alerts-queue-windows-defender-advanced-threat-protection.md).